nextstrain/ncov/docs/customizing-analysis.md

 ## Changing parameters
 Each step in the [augur workflow](orientation-workflow.md) can be parameterized; these parameters are specified in `config.yaml` files.

-We've provided reasonable default values for each step in the `default_config/default_config.yaml`; these are largely the same values we use for our [nextstrain.org/ncov workflows](https://github.com/nextstrain/ncov).
+We've provided reasonable default values for each step in the `default_config/default_config.yaml`; these are the same values the Nextstrain team uses for our analyses.

 We encourage you to take a few minutes to **skim through [the default config file](default_config/default_config.yaml).
 Although these default values should be fine for most users, it's helpful to get a sense for what options are available.**